Just What is a Safety Manager, Anyway?

 2. Keep a Workplace Clean and Neat

-OSHA states that all working surfaces should be free of hazards These include sharp objects, loose floorboards, leaks, spills, snow, ice and more.
+OSHA states that all working surfaces should be free of hazards.
+These include sharp objects, loose floorboards, leaks, spills, snow, ice, and more.
 “Clean” best practices include keeping all floor surfaces clean and well-maintained, seeing that storage areas are not crowded with items that belong elsewhere, and discarding seldom-used and unnecessary tools.

 3. Enforce the Everyday Use of Safety Equipment

-Safety manager duties include providing the right personal protective equipment (PPE) to its employees.
+Safety manager duties include providing the right personal protective equipment (PPE) to their employees.
 This can include everything from hard hats and safety glasses to fall protection gear for aerial lifts.
 The safety manager also ensures that workers wear their PPE on the job.

 4. Ensure Floors and Pipes Are Properly Marked